rvale01/sdp-feeding-project/README.md

 # Structure of the files
-This project uses different libraries, therefore the structure is a bit complex.
+This project uses different libraries, therefore the structure is a bit complex.<br/>
 <b>src > pages:</b> here there are all the pages.
 In each folder there is the index file (where the UI is rendered),
 and the slice file, where the logic to store the data is.
 The router switcher is in the App.js file present in this folder.
 This file imports all the pages and uses <code> react-router-dom </code> to switch to different pages.